Engineering and IT Community

 Graduate study appointments

-If you have questions about graduate study in engineering or IT, or would like to find out more about which subjects to take in your undergraduate degree, you can book an appointment with our staff.
+If you have questions about graduate study in engineering or information technology, or would like to find out more about which subjects to take in your undergraduate degree, you can book an appointment with our staff.

-Our admissions staff offer consultation appointments during semester to discuss your future study options in the Master of Engineering, Master of Information Systems and Master of Information Technology.
+Our admissions staff offer consultation appointments during semester to discuss your future study options.

 Deep Dive sessions